ehighberg/grid-flows/README.md

 - Gray out Supply button until Supply data loaded
 - Smarter date parsing: only parse in an approximate range of the io array
 - Summary table links to explanations of those statistics
+- Move calculations to web workers for greater responsiveness
+- Allow typed in dates

 - Animation showing demand changing over time / geographic areas